 Full text, peer-reviewed scholarly and scientific articles in psychology.
 It contains more than 153,000 articles from nearly 80 journals published by the American Psychological Association (APA) and allied organizations.
 It includes all journal articles, book reviews, letters to the editor, and errata from each journal.
 Coverage spans 1894 to the present and nearly all APA journals go back to Volume 1, Issue 1.

 Indexes the international literature of sociology and related behavioral sciences from over 1,700 journals, books and book chapters, dissertations and proceedings.
 Since 2001, many records include references cited.

-Including all content from Academic Search Premier, this expanded multidisciplinary database indexes over 10,000+ scholarly journals, with full text for almost 9,000 titles.
+This multidisciplinary database indexes over 10,000+ scholarly journals, with full text for almost 9,000 titles.
 Covers social sciences, humanities, education, computer science and engineering, general science, medicine, ethnic studies, and more.
 1965- present for selected titles.

 The Education Resource Information Center (ERIC) is the world's most widely used index to education literature.
 It is supported by the U.S. Department of Education and contains over 1.5 million records of journal articles, research reports, curriculum and teaching guides, conference papers, dissertations and theses, and books.